top of page

 SCENE 1

-1814, the genteelly impoverished Francis family lodgings.
-The sagging bookshelves and rancid pipe tobacco are suggestive of a recently deceased academic
+Brompton 1814, the genteelly impoverished Francis family lodgings - an ink-stained carpet and rancid pipe tobacco are suggestive of a recently deceased academic

-Mrs. F: Eliza!
-We are three months behind on the rent!
-Your well-sponsored books have cost a fortune in shoe leather - and have failed to keep us in sea-coal
+Mrs. F: Eliza - we are three months behind on the rent!
+Hawking your well-sponsored books has cost a fortune in shoe leather - and have but failed to keep us in sea-coal

-E: Oh!
-Mama - even the noble and devout Lord Byron - whom I have never written to - makes not a bean from his poems (studies herself in the overmantle, sighs) - How are we to survive now that Papa has gone?
+E: Oh, Mama! - even the noble and devout Lord Byron - to whom I have never written - makes not a bean from his poems (studies herself in the overmantle) How are we to survive now that Papa has gone?
 Am I to become a governess?
 Or a part-time editor of ladies' journals?

-E: But I know nothing of hat making etc – and although I am quite pretty and attract many beaus - I shall love only once
+E: But I know nothing of hat making etc. - and although I am very pretty and attract many beaus - Papa said - and he felt it to his very bowels - that I shall love only once

-Mrs. F: You cannot be particular child - you are now 25! (reaches for a fan) We are in near danger of eviction Eliza!
+Mrs. F: Mercifully, your father's bowels are no longer my concern - you, however, cannot be so particular - Eliza, you are now 25! (reaches for a fan) We are in near danger of eviction!

 E (Eliza brightens): Pray for me Mama - I am going abroad to seek help!